 We suggest that compassionate love may be a love that recognizes the partner’s specific positive and negative qualities, while simultaneously affirming the partner’s overall worth.
 Purely romantic love, in contrast, may be defined as love that glorifies the partner without understanding the partner’s specific qualities.
 While the romantic lover holds the partner in high esteem, ignoring faults and weaknesses, the compassionate lover holds the partner in high esteem while at the same time recognizing and even embracing specific faults and weaknesses.

 What makes this love compassionate?
 Consider that if we truly believed that everything about our partners was fabulous, then loving them would not be very difficult.
-Indeed, some spouses may not be able to love their partners unless they view each of their partners’ weaknesses may represent a selfless act, in that spouses endure the costs of their partners’ faults, weaknesses, and limitations—but love them anyway.
+Loving a partner while seeing their weaknesses may represent a selfless act, in that spouses endure the costs of their partners’ faults, weaknesses, and limitations—but love them anyway.
 Compassionate love is personally fulfilling, in that spouses can reap the rewards of their love, but it is also selfless, in that spouses accept their partners for who they are, the good and the bad.

 The goal of our research has been to identify spouses who compassionately love their partners and to examine the implications of compassionate love for marital well-being.
 To address these issues, we have been following 250 newly-married couples over the first four years of their marriage.
 When these couples were first married, we asked spouses not only to rate their current feelings about their marriage, but also to report on their global and specific evaluations of themselves and their partners.
 That is, we asked spouses whether they considered themselves and their partner to be good, worthy people, and we also asked them to rate themselves and their partners on numerous specific traits and abilities, such as intellectual ability, social skills, extraversion, and conscientiousness.